-The unit is equipped with a supply air temperature sensor to monitor the leaving air temperature of the unit.
+The unit is equipped with two supply air temperature sensors, located in the supply opening of each air path, to monitor the leaving air temperature of the unit.
 The temperature is measured with a 10k ohm NTC thermistor.

 The supply air temperature can be verified by: